Immigrant with criminal record assaults Border Patrol agent with lawnmower blade: officials

 Chief Patrol Agent Gloria I. Chavez called the incident “unacceptable” in press release on Tuesday.

-“Our agent was ambushed while faithfully carrying out her sworn duties as a law enforcement officer by a gang member with a lengthy criminal history here in the United States,” he said.
+“Our agent was ambushed while faithfully carrying out her sworn duties as a law enforcement officer by a gang member with a lengthy criminal history here in the United States,” she said.

 “Anytime a person chooses to attack a Border Patrol agent, they will know that they are going up against a highly trained professional and that once arrested they will be prosecuted to the fullest extent of the law.”